SMC-INESC/beatStationLinux/README.md

 LINUX BUILD

+I suggest you rebuild the beatStation as the version included was built on 32 bit Ubuntu.

 You will need to have Codeblocks installed.
 Download and install openframeworks for linux as specified on the website.
-Unpack addons.zip or download from github and copy in the addons directory, the following addons:
+Unpack addons.zip or download from github and copy in the openframeworks addons directory(not the project addons!), the following addons:

 - ofxUI
 - ofxXMLSettings